Gary L. Halling

 Co-counsel for the United States in the first successful felony price fixing case under the Sherman Act (real estate commissions).
 Convictions affirmed on appeal, United States v.
 Foley, 598 F.2d 1323 (4th Cir.
 1979) cert. denied, 444 U.S. 1043 (1980).

-Defend nationwide TFT-LCD DOJ grand jury and foreign enforcement investigations and related direct and indirect class action price fixing actions (over 70 cases) on behalf of Samsung Electronics (2007-2010).
+Defend nationwide TFT-LCD DOJ grand jury and foreign governmental enforcement investigations, and related direct and indirect class action price fixing actions (over 70 cases), and opt out plaintiff cases by Nokia, Motorola and others, on behalf of Samsung Electronics and Samsung SDI defendants (2007-2015).

-Defend SDI America, Inc. and related Samsung SDI Co., Ltd. entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving cathode ray tubes and over 30 civil direct and indirect antitrust class actions (2008-2011).
+Defend SDI America and Samsung SDI entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving cathode ray tubes (CRT), and related civil direct and indirect antitrust class actions, and opt out cases (2007-present).

-Defend Samsung companies in over 60 direct and indirect civil class actions alleging price fixing of SRAM and FLASH memory chips, and related U.S. DOJ and foreign enforcement agency proceedings (2007-2010).
+Defend Samsung companies in direct and indirect civil class actions alleging price fixing of SRAM, FLASH memory chips and other products, and U.S. DOJ and foreign enforcement agency proceedings (2007-2011).

-Defend senior executives in DOJ antitrust grand jury investigations, auto parts and real estate foreclosure auctions (2011).
+Defend senior foreign and domestic executives in DOJ antitrust grand jury investigations, Auto Parts and Real Estate Foreclosure cases (2011-present).

-Represented DHL as lead counsel in federal court action to enforce terms of DHL Shareholder Agreement permitting the Company to purchase outstanding shares from the Saipan estate of a deceased shareholder, which resulted in successful acquisition of a controlling interest in the Company.
+Represented DHL as lead counsel in federal court action to enforce terms of DHL Shareholder Agreement permitting the Company to purchase outstanding shares from the Saipan estate of a deceased shareholder, which resulted in successful acquisition of a controlling interest.
 DHL v.
 Estate of Larry Hillblom (N.D.
 Cal., 1998).

 While at the Antitrust Division of the United States Department of Justice, tried various administrative evidentiary hearings, under the Newspaper Preservation Act (15 U.S.C.
 1803), including involving mergers of newspaper business operations in Cincinnati (1977) and Seattle (1981); and counsel for the United States in Section 7 Clayton Act litigation challenging book publishing acquisition by CBS.
 United States v.
 CBS Inc., 1982-1 Trade Cases (CCH) 64,478 (S.D.N.Y.
 1981).